joaopaulovieira/clappr-media-control-plugin/src/components/level_selector/README.md

 A callback that receives the levels as soon as they are available.
 This function should return the levels that will be used to render the menu.

 -----
 ### For MP4 medias, it's necessary specific configs.
-See belows:
+See below:

 ```javascript
 var player = new Clappr.Player({